-Which also means it’s the perfect time to break out your natural sweeteners and nutrient-rich superfood faves.
-From date-sweetened pecan pie bars to fudge made with tahini and matcha, these seven recipes go easy on the sugar so that you can truly enjoy digging in—and you can skip the eventual crash.
-Plus, they’re all easily portable, so you have just the thing to whip up when the next party invite hits your inbox.
+Right now is the perfect time to break out your natural sweeteners and the nutrient-rich fruits and vegetables seldom found in conventional desserts.
+From date-sweetened pecan pie bars to fudge made with tahini and matcha, these seven recipes are also low-glycemic index so that you can truly enjoy digging in—and you can skip the eventual crash.

-Keep reading for the most irresistible naturally sweetened recipes to make all season long.
+Keep reading for the most irresistible low-sugar holiday desserts to make all season long

-Thanksgiving may be in the rearview, but that doesn’t mean you have to wait another year to enjoy the sweet, nutty flavors of pecan pie.
-That said, the uber-sweet dessert doesn’t have to be loaded with the addictive white stuff to deliver its beloved flavor, either.
-Pure Ella blogger Ella Leché sweetens her gluten-free, vegan, and Paleo version with dates and nut butter so that you don’t suffer from a post-dessert crash.
+Thanksgiving may be in the rearview, but that doesn't mean you have to wait another year to enjoy the sweet, nutty flavors of pecan pie.
+Pure Ella blogger Ella Leché sweetens her gluten-free, vegan, and Paleo version with dates and nut butter.

 Five ingredients and 10 minutes of hands-on time?
 This one just jumped to the top of the list.
-Blissful Basil creator Ashley Melillo packs her recipe with superfoods—beyond matcha, think tahini and cacao butter—so you might as well have a second (or third!) piece.
+Blissful Basil creator Ashley Melillo packs her recipe with nutritious ingredients—beyond matcha, think tahini and cacao butter—so you might as well have a second (or third!) piece.

 Everything is more adorable (read: Instagrammable) when it comes in a jar, and this tiramisu is no exception.
 Oh, Ladycakes blogger Ashlae Warner uses herbal coffee grounds so you can have your post-dinner dessert and still catch some zzz's.
 What else is on the superfood-studded ingredient list?
 Almonds, oats, dates, cashews, and maple syrup—you may not get a coffee buzz but these are certainly buzz-worthy.